MPF Investment

 Step 4: Scheme members’ MPF accounts

-• Trustees allocate fund units subscribed to individual employees’ accounts
+• The eMPF Platform allocates fund units subscribed to individual employees’ accounts

 • Scheme members accumulate fund units through regular contributions

-• Trustees issue fund fact sheets and annual benefit statements to scheme members regularly.
+• Scheme members receive fund fact sheets and annual benefit statements regularly.
 These documents show the latest fund information and the investments of the scheme members’ accounts during the previous financial year

 Role of MPFA